"Photography is an art of observation.

 Thanks for stopping by to see a bit more about me.
 I'm just a guy who lives in Washington DC.
 After 25 years of living in the Dupont Circle neighborhood, life afforded me the opportunity to purchase a home in Edgewood / Brookland (Catholic University) area of NE Washington.
 With this move I have discovered many new and wonderful areas and will try my best to conve the beauty of my new area here.

-For the last 25+ years I have made my living selling the city of Washington DC to national and international conventions as a possible place to hold their meetings and events for one of the largest convention centers in the US.
+For the last 25+ years, until I retired from the DC Convention Center I made my living selling the city of Washington DC to national and international conventions as a possible place to hold their meetings and events for one of the largest convention centers in the US.
 Prior to working in the sales aspect of the convention industry I was an event manager who handled the logistics of hundreds of national conventions and city wide special events in the following cities: Atlanta, Miami Beach and in Washington DC.
 Some of the more memorable events that I have been associated with include numerous inaugural galas from Jimmy Carter thru Barack Obama, 100th Anniversary of the Coca Cola Corporation, the first visit by Nelson Mandela to the United States after his release from prison, the NBA Jam--part of the NBA All Star Game, Leukemia Ball, World Science Fiction and Fantasy Convention, Human Rights Campaign Gala, AIPAC (American Israel Public Affairs Committee), Congressional Black Caucus, NAACP, and too many others to list, but most of them have been very recognizable organizations.